blue and white smoke illustration

 There are three ways to stay informed and updated on the student’s pending tasks and progress:

 1. Review the task summary email sent from our system, CounselMore.
-This summary will provide you with the tasks that the student must complete and the due date for each task.
+This summary will outline the tasks that the student must complete, along with the due dates for each task.
 If you see a task that starts with “PARENTS,” that assignment is for you to complete directly (not the student).
-Please make sure to complete it and have the student mark it as “Done” on CounselMore so that it doesn’t remain pending moving forward.
+Please ensure that you complete it and have the student mark it as “Done” on CounselMore, so that it doesn’t remain pending moving forward.

 As the student completes their pending tasks, they must mark them as “Done” on CounselMore to prevent them from appearing again.
 Please help us ensure the student is taking this proactive approach.

-2 – Log in to CounselMore to review the student’s pending tasks and assignments.
+– Log in to CounselMore to review the student’s meeting notes, pending tasks, and assignments.
 Parents have their logins and should have received an email offering them the opportunity to sign up for CounselMore.
 If you can’t find that invitation email, we would be happy to send you a new one – just let us know!
-If you are unsure how to log into CounselMore, here is a short tutorial video.
+If you are unsure about how to log in to CounselMore, here is a short tutorial video.

-3 – Attend meetings or request meeting recordings.
+– Attend meetings or request meeting recordings.
 We are always happy to have you participate in our student meetings.
-If your student is comfortable with having you, we would be thrilled for you to join us.
+If your student is comfortable with you joining us, we would be thrilled for you to participate.
 However, if your schedule does not permit it, or if the student prefers not to have you participate, we are also happy to record the meeting (whether it is in person or on Zoom) and send you the recording afterward.
 You will need to make this request, as recording meetings is not a regular practice for us.

 MEETINGS WITH EDUPLAN

-EduPlan provides up to 30 cumulative hours of counseling services, delivered in person, via email, online, and through telephone calls as needed.
+EduPlan offers up to 30 cumulative hours of counseling services, delivered in person, via email, online, and by telephone as needed.
 We have found that for most students, 30 hours yield excellent results, helping them navigate the process with confidence and less stress.

 Watch this SHORT VIDEO to understand our meeting schedule during the consultancy period.